drarwood/bgex/README.md

 The variant IDs are of the form `chr:pos:allele_1:allele_2` where `allele_1` and `allele_2` are defined by the bgen format - not the user.
 The dosage increasing allele is `allele_2`.

 ### .probs
 The `.probs` file contains genotype probability pairs for `allele_1/allele_1` and `allele_1/allele_2`.
-The probability of being homozygous for `allele_2` can be derived by substracting the sum of the two probabilities fromr 1.
+The probability of being homozygous for `allele_2` can be derived by substracting the sum of the two probabilities from 1.
 The format of the `.probs' file is:
 ```
 fid:iid           var1              var2	      var3              ...   varN
 1234567:1234567   p(a1a1),p(a1a2)   p(a1a1),p(a1a2)   p(a1a1),p(a1a2)   ...   p(a1a1),p(a1a2)